 Rather than giving kids or teens cash for chores or an allowance for example, parents instead load the Greenlight debit card.

-The Greenlight debit card is just like an adult’s debit card, and can be used by kids to buy food, games, clothes etc.
+The Greenlight debit card is just like an adult’s debit card that can be used by kids to buy food, games, clothes etc. either in store or online.
+Additionally, Greenlight card works with Apple Pay or Google Pay

-One of the advantages to using Greenlight is that the child gets to control their money, creating a sense of maturity, independence and responsibility.
+One of the advantages to using Greenlight is that the child gets to control their money, creating a sense of maturity, independence and responsibility while learning to make financial decisions and the value of money.

 Greenlight debit card Reviews

-I always look to see what reviewers say about something I’m considering.
-Reviews from the Google Playstore shows Greenlight app has been downloaded over 1 million times.
+I always look to see what parent reviews say about something I’m considering.
+Reviews from the Google Playstore shows Greenlight app has been downloaded over 1 million times (see image below).
 As of the writing of this post, its been reviewed by over 14,000 people, and has a great rating of 4.2.
 Knowing that you can’t please everyone, this is a pretty good rating.

 Though the reviews show the app is great, most complains relate to app glitches, and having multiple kids to manage within the app.
 It seems that the main search to fix issues is to reach Greenlight customer service because that’s the only way some glitches can be fixed ( firstname.lastname@example.org).